Master's in Law and Economics of the Sea – Ocean Governance

 Refund of the tuition fee is only possible where the previous course has not been completed by September, and is conditioned by its completion.
 In this case, the applicant must give proof of the situation through a declaration from the home institution, before the end of September.
 Amounts other than tuition fees (fees, school insurance and administrative costs) are not refundable.

-Payments must be made via ATM or through PayPal using the references available in the reserved area.
-Failure to pay tuition fees within the time limits indicated results in an increase in the amount to be settled and/or the suspension of enrolment and registration, as well as the invalidity of all curricular acts practised in the academic year in which the non-compliance is not respected.
+Payments must be made via Visa, PayPal, MBWay or Multibanco payments, through NetPA.
+The system validates payments in a few minutes, maximum.
+Failure to pay tuition fees within the time limits indicated results in an increase in the amount to be settled and/or the suspension of enrolment and registration, as well as the invalidity of all curricular acts practised in the academic year in which the payment dates are not respected.

 Financial Discounts

-Students who choose to pay tuition fees in a one-off initial payment at the time of registration receive a 5% discount on the amount to be paid.
+Full-time students who choose to pay the annual tuition fees in a one-off payment receive a 5% discount on the amount to be paid.

 Payment by instalments